Best Places to Visit in Gangotri

 • Valley with deodar trees and apple orchards.

-• Located 72 km from Uttarkashi.
+• Located 72 km from Uttarkashi district.

 • Peaceful and scenic.